sburakoff-vertex/wholesale-girl/src/pages/about.md

----
++---
-title: About
+title: About Me
-subtitle: This is a short page of my work today.
+subtitle: This is a short page about me and my work.
-img_path: images/aboutt.jpg
+img_path: images/about.jpg
 menus:
   main:
     weight: 4
     title: About
 template: page
 ---